opensafely/documentation/docs/getting-started/how-to/add-github-codespaces-to-your-project/index.md

 This page describes how to add GitHub Codespaces to your project.

+!!! warning
+    Codespaces are automatically deleted after a period of inactivity and any changes not pushed to the GitHub repo will be lost.
+    For the `opensafely` organization,
+    this period is 30 days.

 ## Does your project already have GitHub Codespaces?

 Newer projects already have GitHub Codespaces.